ibm-mas/ansible-devops/docs/playbooks/aiservice.md

 * Object Storage
   + Minio (installed on the same cluster what aiservice) or external instance or details from external instance
   + AWS S3 (if customer use AWS S3 bucket bucket) buckets needs to have unique names
-* MariaDB database (installed in cluster where aiservice instance) or external instance or details from external instance

 Overview
 -------------------------------------------------------------------------------